langchain-ai/langgraph/docs/docs/cloud/quick_start.md

           new TavilySearchResults({ maxResults: 3, }),
         ];

+        // compiled graph
         export const graph = createReactAgent({ llm: model, tools });
         ```

 1. __Specify dependencies__

+    === "Python"
+        You should add dependencies for your graph(s) to `requirements.txt`.

+    === "Javascript"
-    You should add dependencies for your graph(s) to `requirements.txt` / `package.json`.
+        You should add dependencies for your graph(s) to `package.json`.

     In this case we only require four packages for our graph to run:

     === "Python"